nicolasbauw/rs-tzparse/README.md

 [![Current Crates.io Version](https://img.shields.io/crates/v/tzparse.svg)](https://crates.io/crates/tzparse)

-This library is using the TZfile reading library (https://crates.io/crates/libtzfile) and adds further parsing to retrieve time changes and characteristics for a given TZ.
+This library is using the TZfile parsing library (https://crates.io/crates/libtzfile) and adds further parsing to retrieve time changes and characteristics for a given TZ.
 It uses system TZfiles (default location on Linux and Macos /usr/share/zoneinfo).
 You can override the TZfiles default location with the TZFILES_DIR environment variable.
 There are two functions described below.
 See also the world-time-api (https://github.com/nicolasbauw/world-time-api)